softengineer/qsshterm/README.md

 # qsshterm
 Qt based cross platform SSH tab terminal

-The ssh termnial with tab supporting also should work in Windows, Linux and Mac.
+The ssh termnial with tab supporting work in Windows, Linux and Mac.
 This project is not standalone, it is based on other two opensource projects
 1. qtermwidget - vt100 emulator
 2. libssh - the ssh library to support ssh protocol.